 Zen 2 technology uses a lot more voltage even on stock settings in idle.
-The firmware has been updated and now has higher clock speed and higher voltages.
+The firmware has been updated and now has a higher clock speed and higher voltages.
 This means that it needs cooling solutions as well since higher anything means higher temperatures in CPU terms.

-However the new Zen 2 technology is more efficient and generally these processors have better efficiency and lesser heat therefore.
+However the new Zen 2 technology is more efficient and generally, these processors have better efficiency and lesser heat, therefore.
 The stock cooler is also pretty good for what it offers however, for overclocking purposes and use of all the cores one should consider buying a cooler for safer temperatures.

 The Ryzen 9 3900x and 3950x are powerful processors with 12 cores packed into a tiny AM4 die area because of its 7nm manufacturing process, carrying heat is necessary.

 Thankfully, some manufacturers have created impressive CPU air coolers and water coolers for the 105W TDP of the processors and we’ll be looking into them.